gvwilson/sensibleadventures/short-stories/arecibo.md

 Third blinks.
 Is he an Astronaut?
-She heard one preach when she was younger, but few people believe in Return any longer and even fewer find a way to reconcile that belief with service to the Mother.
+She heard one preach when she was younger, but few people believe anyone is going to return from other worlds to save them any longer, and even fewer find a way to reconcile that belief with service to the Mother.
-"What do you hope to see?" she asks for want of anything else to say.
+"What are you going to look for?" she asks for want of anything else to say.

 He smiles.
-"Nothing," he says.
+"Nothing that I don't have," he says.
-"I just enjoy looking."
 He bows,
 picks up the walking stick and satchel that are half of everything he can call his own,